jpfairbanks/hpc6220/doc/writeup.md

 }
 ~~~~

-However if we replace the parenthesis in the generator expression with square brackets, then it becomes a list comprehension.
+However if we replace the parenthesis in the generator expression with square brackets, then it becomes a list comprehension \cite{pep209}.
 List comprehensions are computed with eager evaluation, which produces the following best translation to C.